 The amount you receive in punitive damages is determined by the jury.
 The jury will look at the severity and reprehensibility of the defendant’s actions to determine the amount of money that is appropriate to punish the wrongdoer.
 Illinois does not place a cap on punitive damages, though a defendant can appeal an amount of punitive damages for being excessive.
 Depending on the facts of your case, you may be awarded hundreds, thousands, or millions in punitive damages.
 Speak with an experienced personal injury attorney to learn more about how much your case may be worth.

 Since punitive damages are awarded by a jury, they are not typically included in a settlement offer.
 If the defendant wishes to settle the case outside of court, then you and your attorney will need to ensure that the offer includes an amount that could have been determined by the jury beyond compensatory damages.

-If you were hurt because of someone’s ill-intentioned actions or reckless disregard for other people’s safety, you should speak with an experienced attorney from Staver Accident Injury Lawyers, P.C. about punitive damages.
+If you were hurt because of someone’s ill-intentioned actions or reckless disregard for other people’s safety, you should speak with a no win no fee attorney from Staver Accident Injury Lawyers, P.C. about punitive damages.
 This type of recovery can greatly increase the compensation you receive during a personal injury claim.
 However, it is not always available.
 To learn more about your chance of receiving punitive damages, contact contact us at (312) 236-2900 to schedule an initial consultation.